mozilla-services/socorro/docs/overview.rst

 Important services in the diagram:

-* Collector: Collects incoming crash reports via HTTP POST.
-The collector we currently use is `Antenna <https://antenna.readthedocs.io/>`_ now collects crashes for Socorro.
+* **Collector:** Collects incoming crash reports via HTTP POST.
+The collector we use is called `Antenna <https://antenna.readthedocs.io/>`_.
+It saves crash data to AWS S3.
-* Processor: Turns breakpad minidump crashes into stack traces and other info.
+* **Processor:** Extracts data from minidumps, generates crash signatures, performs other analysis, and saves everything as a processed crash.
-* Webapp/Crash Stats: Web user interface for analyzing crash data.
+* **Webapp (aka Crash Stats):** Web user interface for analyzing crash data.
-* Crontabber: Runs hourly/daily/weekly tasks for analyzing and processing data.
+* **Crontabber:** Runs hourly/daily/weekly tasks for analyzing and processing data.

 The processor stores crash data in several crash storage destinations: